Mexico: Urgent warning to travellers as flights are cancelled due to drugs violence

-Mexico: UK Foreign Office issues urgent warning as flights are cancelled due to drug cartel violence
+UK Foreign Office issues urgent Mexico travel warning as flights are cancelled due to drug cartel violence

 Many thousands of tourists are stranded in the resort of Puerto Vallarta after the killing of narcotics kingpin ‘El Mencho’